26 of the Best Winter Destinations in Europe

 Where to stay in Porto?
 Oporto Street Miragaia Riverside Suites

-The Canary Islands, Spain
+22. The Canary Islands, Spain

 Ah, the days of endless summer.
-If you love LOVE summers and can’t let go, the Canary Islands is the way to go!
+If you love LOVE summers and can’t let go, the Canary Islands are the way to go!
 It is one of the best warm winter destinations in Europe.

-Vineyards are found in plenty here and a wine tour is a ritual.
+Vineyards are found in plenty here, and a wine tour is a ritual.
 It is also a sports haven with golf courses, mountain biking, surfing, and other water sports.

-Malaga, Spain
+23. Malaga, Spain

 Malaga is one of the finest warm destinations to visit in Europe in winter.

-If it’s culture rather than beach life that you’re after Malaga has museums galore, from the Picasso Museum to the Centre Pompidou (shaped like a giant Rubik’s Cube) and the quirky Museum of the Imagination.
+If it’s culture rather than beach life that you’re after, Malaga has museums galore, from the Picasso Museum to the Centre Pompidou (shaped like a giant Rubik’s Cube) and the quirky Museum of the Imagination.

 Meanwhile, for lovers of the great outdoors, nothing beats a stroll under the orange trees in the Botanical Gardens.

-Malaga has several Christmas markets dotted throughout the city but, without a doubt, the main attraction in Malaga during the winter months is the festive light display.
+Malaga has several Christmas markets dotted throughout the city but without a doubt, the main attraction in Malaga during the winter months is the festive light display.
 It’s renowned throughout Spain and attracts huge crowds during the festive period.

 The main display is at Calle Larios and, every evening at 6.30 pm, 8.00 pm, and 9.30 pm, the Plaza de la Constitución fills with spectators eagerly awaiting the outstanding sound and light show.